dutertetimes/dutertetimes.github.io/news/_posts/2016-11-14-NBI 80th Founding Anniversary.md

 When it's time just to say, we are sorry, we failed to protect you.When I was mayor—1988, marijuana and shabu was making the scene, almost simultaneously.

-When we were students, kami ni Secretary Aguirrenoon, the vogue was— the fad was marijuana.
+When we were students, kami ni Secretary Aguirre noon, the vogue was—the fad was marijuana.
 But, shabu was making its toxic entrance to the young people.

 And when I was a prosecutor, I tried my best really to do the best to my country, my oath of office.